FEUP-ESOF-2020-21/open-cx-t2g3-them-d/README.md

 * **Normal Flow**:
   1. The attendee fills his profile
   2. The attendee presses the button to see conference suggestions
+  3. The attendee can select the date range and filter the conferences by feedback by checking an checkbox
 * **Alternative Flows and Exceptions**:

 #### See session suggestions